-Religious Education (TCC RE): Year 11
+Religious Education (TCC RE): Year 11 and 12

-The senior religious education course offers students a unique opportunity to explore how religion intersects with various aspects of the contemporary world.
+The senior Religious Education course offers students a unique opportunity to explore how religion intersects with various aspects of the contemporary world.
 It is designed to provide students with an opportunity to delve deeper into the various subjects that they find intriguing while examining the perspectives and teachings of the Catholic Church.
-This course offers a range of elective topics that allow students to explore the connections between their academic interests and the rich tradition of Catholic faith.
 By investigating the connections between religion and specific areas of human life, this course encourages critical thinking, fosters cultural understanding, and promotes an appreciation for the diverse religious perspectives that contribute to global societies.